Maserati Mexico: History

 The Mexico was the first production Maserati to be fitted with servo assisted ventilated disc brakes on all four wheels.

-In May 1967, under commission from the German concessionnaire Auto Koenig for one client, Herr Rupertzhoven, Maserati built a 'Mexico' similar to Vignale's original prototype design but it was the work of Frua.
+In May 1967, under commission from the German concessionnaire Auto Koenig for one client, Herr Rupertzhoven, Maserati built a one-off Mexico similar to Vignale's original prototype design but it was the work of Frua.
 Appearing like a 4-seat Mistral and built on the same tubular chassis as the 3500 GT (2600 mm wheelbase), this prototype 'Mexico' was fitted with the Mistral's six-cylinder 3.7-litre Lucas fuel-injected engine.
 It was finished in Oro Longchamps with a black leather interior.
 Its dashboard came from the Quattroporte.

 485 Mexicos were produced, 175 equipped with the 4.7-litre engine and 305 with the 4.2-litre engine.